stellastrareviews/ky4meru.github.io/docs/active-directory/asreproasting.md

 ---

+## Vulnerability

+AS-REP Roasting consists in identifying domain users that have the attribute `DONT_REQ_PREAUTH` enabled.
+With such an attribute, anyone can send an AS-REQ request on behalf of these users and recieve an AS-REP message.
+This message contains data encrypted with the user key, derived from its password.
+Therefore, it's possible to crack offline the password of the corresponding user.

+This attack can be performed without any initial domain account.
+Nevertheless, a domain account is needed to list domain accounts vulnerable to AS-REP Roasting.
+Without, you'll have to guess them.

 ## Prerequisites

-- Low privileged domain account.
+- Low privileged domain account (to enumerate vulnerable domain users).
-- Target must be a domain user with “*Do not require Kerberos preauthentication*” enabled.
+- Target must be a domain user with “*Do not require Kerberos preauthentication*” (DONT_REQ_PREAUTH) enabled.

 ## Exploit